43 Cancer Myths You Need to Stop Believing

 Myth: When it comes to cancer, children are just like “little adults”

-“Biologically, children’s cancers (most often undifferentiated embryonic tumors) are distinctly different than adult cancers (most often epithelial cancers or carcinomas), and have dramatically different responses to therapy, and significantly different outcomes, generally much higher cure rates.”—James Fahner, Division Chief For Hematology And Oncology at Helen DeVos Children’s Hospital
+“Biologically, children’s cancers (most often undifferentiated embryonic tumors) are distinctly different than adult cancers (most often epithelial cancers or carcinomas), and have dramatically different responses to therapy, and significantly different outcomes, generally much higher cure rates.”—James Fahner, MD.

 Myth: You must have symptoms to have prostate cancer

 “Actually, prostate cancer is among the least symptomatic cancers known to the medical community.
 What that means is that most men who have it don’t know it.
 Many of the patients I’ve treated had their prostate tumors discovered during a routine examination for another condition or from a lab report of blood work at their annual physical.
 In addition, some of the most common symptoms associated with prostate cancer can be mistaken for something else.
-But if a man in your life is having pain or difficulty with urination, pain or difficulty with erection or ejaculation and stiffness in the lower back, hips or upper thighs, these are signs that absolutely need to be evaluated by an urologist.”—S. Adam Ramin, MD, Urologist and Medical Director of Urology Cancer Specialists in Los Angeles.
+But if a man in your life is having pain or difficulty with urination, pain or difficulty with erection or ejaculation and stiffness in the lower back, hips or upper thighs, these are signs that absolutely need to be evaluated by an urologist.”—S. Adam Ramin, MD.
 Here are 10 more facts about prostate cancer your doctor didn’t tell you.

 Myth: Radiation is dangerous

 “I hear this frequently.
-While radiation in general is dangerous, radiation delivered in the medical setting is safer than ever.
-Robotic technology, image guidance, sophisticated software, motion management systems are a few of the major technological developments in the last decade that has made radiation to kill cancer so much safer.”—Editha Krueger, Radiation Oncologist at Radiology Associates of Appleton, ThedaCare and BellinHealth
+While radiation, in general, is dangerous, radiation delivered in the medical setting is safer than ever.
+Robotic technology, image guidance, sophisticated software, motion management systems are a few of the major technological developments in the last decade that has made radiation to kill cancer so much safer.”—Editha Krueger, MD, Radiation Oncologist at Radiology Associates of Appleton, ThedaCare, and BellinHealth in Appleton, Wisconsin.

 Myth: Colonoscopies cause cancer

 “This is not true and something a patient actually told me today.
 She called me wanting to discuss her upcoming colonoscopy with concerns because she read a Facebook article that said the colonoscopies actually CAUSE cancer.
-This is not true, and it is concerning that this is something floating around on the Internet.” —Jennifer Caudle, Family Physician and Assistant Professor at Rowan School of Osteopathic Medicine
+This is not true, and it is concerning that this is something floating around on the Internet.” —Jennifer Caudle, DO, a family Physician and Assistant Professor at Rowan School of Osteopathic Medicine in Sewell, New Jersey.

 Myth: Colon cancer only affects men

 “It is important for people to know that men and women are at equal risk for colon cancer.
 In the United States, colorectal cancer is the third most diagnosed cancer in both men and women, and the second leading cause of death from a cancer in both sexes combined.
 However, screening can help to prevent many cases of colorectal cancer by identifying polyps that have the potential to become cancerous.
-Screening also helps us to identify colorectal cancer early, when it is easier to treat.” – Greg FitzHarris, Surgeon, Sentara Surgery Specialists
+Screening also helps us to identify colorectal cancer early, when it is easier to treat.” —Greg FitzHarris, MD, a colorectal surgeon at Sentara Surgery Specialists in Norfolk, Virginia.

 Myth: Cell phones can cause cancer

 “To date, there is no conclusive evidence that supports a direct correlation between cell phone use and brain tumors.
 Cell phones basically work by using RF (radiofrequency waves).
-This is a form of very low electromagnetic energy that is unlikely to cause cancer since these are essentially a form of non-ionizing radiation.”—David Poulad, MD, FAANS, Neurosurgeon
+This is a form of very low electromagnetic energy that is unlikely to cause cancer since these are essentially a form of non-ionizing radiation.”—David Poulad, MD.

 Myth: X-rays (or CT scans) cause cancer